shaunmk/Bilevel-ILS-Rosetta/README.md

 In this case, you will need to let SCons know about this version of GCC.
 Edit the file ```/path/to/rosetta_source/tools/build/options.settings``` and add the correct version (in this example, "4.8") to the list of GCC versions provided.

 ### Note for Mac users
 I have only tested this on OSX versions <= 10.9.5, using rather old compilers (llvm-gcc-4.2).
-You will need to be prepared to use this (or similar) compiler as your system default ```gcc```.
-If you do not want this, it is still possible to use a compiler other than the system default, but you will need to edit the build configuration files in ```/path/to/rosetta_source/tools/build```.
-Please raise an issue and let me know if you are trying to do this.
+I think this version was current at the time Rosetta 3.4 was released, and I simply kept my system that way.
+The easiest way to get up and running is to use this (or similar) compiler as your system default ```gcc```.
+If you do not want this, it is still possible to use a compiler other than the system default.
+I was able to use ```gcc48``` from macports, but this requires editing the build configuration files in ```/path/to/rosetta_source/tools/build```.
+Please raise an issue and let me know if you are trying to do this, as it is a bit fiddly.

 I did try to build with Apple's newer LLVM compilers (v6.0), but this did not work.
 I suspect it might be down to adjusting compiler options in ```/path/to/rosetta_source/tools/build/basic.settings``` - you may be able to get ideas from the version of this file in newer releases of Rosetta, which do work fine on up-to-date MacOS systems.
 All my production work was done on Linux with GCC, so this is just something I never spent much time on.
 Please let me know if you are able to get it to work!

 # TODO
 - Table with all newly defined command-line options, what they do and their defaults
+- Known issues (e.g. nstruct must always be 1)